 Some people view maintenance plans as an unnecessary expense pushed by HVAC companies.
 In reality, regular maintenance is an investment that pays for itself.
 A clean, well-tuned heat pump runs more efficiently, which translates directly to lower energy bills every month.
 It also extends the lifespan of your system and prevents the vast majority of unexpected breakdowns.
 Think of it as cheap insurance against a sweltering summer day with no AC or a freezing winter night with no heat.
 If you’re still on the fence, a Virtual Tele-Tech appointment is an easy way to discuss your system’s needs with an expert.

-DIY Heat Pump Maintenance Tips
+Your Simple DIY Heat Pump Maintenance Checklist

 Professional maintenance is key, but you can play a big role in your heat pump’s health, too.
 A few simple tasks performed regularly can keep your system running efficiently between professional visits, saving you money and preventing surprise breakdowns.
 Think of it as teamwork—you handle the small stuff, and we’ll take care of the heavy lifting.
 Here are a few easy things you can do to keep your heat pump in top shape.